Buy US Dollars (USD) Always at the Best Rate

 - 50 cent coin = a half dollar

 According to Investopedia, the US dollar is accepted in many countries due to its stability.
-It is the world's most popular currency and be used officially and unofficially in many countries.
+It is the world’s most popular currency and is used officially and unofficially in many countries.

 Countries the US dollar is officially used include :